 The SAGU Learning Centers, located in Davis Hall, exists primarily for the purpose of instructional assistance.
 It has been established by the University in harmony with its commitment to academic excellence.
 The Learning Centers is open to all students to facilitate their learning experiences.
 The Associate Director of the Learning Centers and Academic Accommodations assists students needing academic accommodations because of a documented physical or mental disability.
-Students needing such assistance must make application with the Learning Centers' Associate Director of Academic Accommodations once they are enrolled (phone - 972/825-4841; email - AcademicAccommodations will select academic accommodations for the faculty and students' use to maximize the learning experiences for students.
+Students needing such assistance must make application with the Learning Centers' Associate Director of Academic Accommodations once they are enrolled (phone - 972/825-4841; email - AcademicAccommodations@sagu.edu).
+Based on the disability, the Learning Centers' Associate Director of Academic Accommodations will select academic accommodations for the faculty and students' use to maximize the learning experiences for students.